top of page

 a famous landmark,

-ecological areas, campuses,
+important ecological areas, campuses,

-a stretch of road, etc.
+a stretch of road, parks, etc.

 2.png